Definition of

 Examples of indigenous peoples' rights

-It should be noted at this point that the territory is associated with the identity of these communities.
-Based on this principle, the Argentine legal system is integrated with standards and mandates such as the ILO conventions, which the State of this South American country has ratified.
+At this point it must be emphasized that the territory is associated with the identity of these communities.
+Starting from this principle, the Argentine legal system is integrated into standards and mandates such as the ILO conventions, which the State of this South American country ratified.